bioinformatics-ua/MicroGES/README.md

 # MethodologyMicro
-This repository contains the code used in the usecases presented in the paper "Methodology to identify gene expression signature by merging microarray datasets" by Olga Fajarda, Sara Duarte-Pereira, Raquel M. Silva and José Luís Oliveira.
+This repository contains the code used in the use cases presented in the paper "Methodology to identify gene expression signature by merging microarray datasets" by Olga Fajarda, Sara Duarte-Pereira, Raquel M. Silva and José Luís Oliveira.

 # Folder Additional Files
 This folder contains the additional files of the paper.